 To provide services for devices in a Fuchsia system, drivers must be bound to nodes that represent the devices.
 The driver manager maintains the topology of nodes, where each node represents access to a hardware or virtual device in the system.
 When a driver is matched to a node, the driver can bind to the node.
 Once bound to the node, the driver can start providing services for the device that the node represents.
 For example, a USB keyboard driver may bind to a node representing a keyboard device.

-To identify which drivers can bind to which nodes, each driver has bind rules and each node has a set of binding properties.
+To identify which drivers can bind to which nodes, each driver has bind rules and each node has a set of node properties.
 A driver’s bind rules describe the qualification of a node that the driver can serve effectively.
-When the driver framework attempts to match a driver to a node, each unbound node’s binding properties are compared to the driver’s bind rules.
-If a node’s binding properties satisfy the driver’s bind rules, the driver framework allows the driver to bind to the node.
+When the driver framework attempts to match a driver to a node, each unbound node’s properties are compared to the driver’s bind rules.
+If the node properties satisfy the driver’s bind rules, the driver framework allows the driver to bind to the node.

 When a Fuchsia system boots up, the driver manager tries to construct a node topology that represents all the hardware and virtual devices in the system, and the driver index enumerates all the drivers known to the system.